 - 2 fresh halibut fillets

-- 2 tbsp. lemon garlic butter (as per recipe set out above)
+- 2 tablespoon lemon garlic butter (as per recipe set out above)

 - salt and pepper, to taste